top of page

 Silent animated movie is an animation style that conveys the story through no dialogue.
 Moreover, silent animated movies are the fruit of what artists can do in the face of scarcity.
 By removing speech, it forces creators to tell the story through setting, movement, expression, colour, and music so the audience can feel all the emotions.

-So, let’s make haste, and move right into 5 silent animation recommendations.
+So, let’s make haste and move right into 8 silent animation movie recommendations.

 1. Gertie the Dinosaur